Mixpeek Logo

 Pros

-• +Multiple FDA-cleared algorithms
+• +19+ FDA-cleared algorithms across body regions

-• +Real-time triage and prioritization
+• +Real-time triage that reprioritizes radiologist worklists

 Cons

-• -Focused on radiology; limited pathology support
+• -Focused on radiology (CT/X-ray); no pathology or dermatology

 • -Enterprise pricing not publicly available

-• -Requires PACS integration
+• -Requires PACS integration — not plug-and-play

-• -Limited customization of detection models
+• -Limited customization; uses Aidoc's pre-built detection models only

-Enterprise pricing; per-scan or subscription models
+Enterprise pricing; per-scan or annual subscription models

 Best for: Hospitals and radiology departments needing AI-assisted triage for critical findings